 This is achieved by not consuming substances like tobacco or alcohol during pregnancy.
 Alcohol, when consumed during pregnancy, has been proven to cause a variety of disorders, both physical and intellectual, which could range from abnormal physical features, heart problems, or mental disabilities.
 Tobacco has been proven and increases the risk for S.I.D.S. in infants.

-Prenatal vitamins are important to ensure that both the woman and the fetus get the proper nutrients they need during the pregnancy.
+Prenatal vitamins are important to ensure that both the woman and the baby get the proper nutrients they need during the pregnancy.
 The main substance in a lot of prenatal vitamins is folic acid, which is found in many foods and can lower the risk for neural tube defects by as large a number as 70%.

 - Make sure the woman isn’t taking medication that is unsafe during pregnancy